beancount/docs/docs/05_getting_started_with_beancount.md

     2014-07-01 balance Assets:CA:BofA:Checking    1256.35 USD

 Running Beancount on just this will correctly produce an error because Beancount assumes an implicit balance assertion of “empty” at the time you open an account.
 You will have to “pad” your account to today’s balance by inserting a *balance adjustment* at some point in time between the opening and the balance, against some equity account, which is an arbitrary place to book “where you received the initial balance from.”
-For this purpose, this is usually the “Equity:Opening-Balances” account.
+For this purpose, this is usually the “`Equity:Opening-Balances`” account.
 So let’s include this padding transaction and recap what we have so far:

     2000-05-28 open Assets:CA:BofA:Checking  USD